chemiker/e.nigma-buttons/readme.txt

 * Initial release

 == Frequently Asked Questions ==

-= Are there any rendered examples of the buttons? = Yes.
-I'm using them in my blog.
-See [this example](http://e.nigma.de/portfolio/podlove/).

 = Are there any reserved CSS classes for the 'class' attribute? = Yes.
 The original idea behind that class attribute was the ability to add additional Font Awesome CSS classes (for spinning, rotating etc.).
 Several examples can be found in the documentation of [Font Awesome](http://fontawesome.io/examples/).